thatwaz/WeatherCast/README.md

 - **Location-Based Results**: Displays weather data based on the user's location with an option to refresh.
 - **Data Caching**: Uses Room for efficient data caching.

+- ## Screenshots

+Here are some highlights of WeatherCast in action:

 ## Technologies Used

 - Kotlin